yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 - Step 6:
 Restart
 - Step 7:
-Select and start the SSD (intel SSD) which installed Catalina.
+Select and start the SSD on which Catalina is installed on.

 # Confirmed working
 -	CPU, RAM, Fans, etc.